Your Causal Self-Attentive Recommender Hosts a Lonely Neighborhood: Introduction

-\textbf{Q2: What is the AE/AR Performance Difference within the Common Sequential Recommender Design Space?} To address this question, we eliminate confounding factors from the original implementations of BERT4REC and SASRec, and change the evaluation protocol to the most commonly used setup to date.
-Additionally, to draw more generalizable conclusions, we incorporate features from LOCKER~\cite{he2021locker} (local attentions) and SSE-PT~\cite{wu2020sse} (personalized embeddings) together with various loss designs to construct a common sequential recommender design space.
-We systematically validate AE/AR performance differences within this design space and share our insights.
+\textbf{Q1: What are proper theoretical measurements that reflect behaviors of self-attention?} Theoretical measurements are vital regarding interpreting attention behaviors.
+However, constructing proper measurements remains challenging since improper ones often lead to deviated patterns and misunderstandings.
+To solve this issue, we carefully choose two measurements of attention matrices regarding (1) sparsity (2) rank-$k$ approximation.
+For both aspects, we provide mathematical properties or accuracy upper bounds showing why they are decent measurements.

-\textbf{Q3: What is the AE/AR Recommendation Performance Difference within the Broader Self-Attentive Model Variants?} To answer this question, we extend our evaluation beyond typical transformer variants in sequential recommendation tasks, controlling for AE/AR.
-We assess the performance difference in a broader ecosystem powered by HuggingFace~\cite{wolf2019huggingface}, using various transformer variants originally designed for language tasks~\cite{dai2019transformer, touvron2023llama, lan2019albert, he2020deberta}.
-We report the performance results, in which AE/AR is controlled.
+\textbf{Q2: What do the measurements and visualizations tell us about traits of AE~/~AR attention?} It remains mysteriously exciting how self-attention behaves in sequential recommendation.
+We provide visualization and interpretations to pair with our theoretical measurements.
+We share our findings in three aspects, namely (1) attention visualization, (2) singular value visualization and (3) performance visualization.

-\textbf{Q4: How to Explain the AE/AR Performance Difference for Sequential Recommendation?} To answer this question, we explore potential explanations from both \emph{low-rank} and \emph{inductive-bias} perspectives, to deepen the understanding of AE/AR difference in the context of sequential recommendations.
+\textbf{Q3: Does the theoretical advantage of AE~/~AR models transform into empirical performance?} In parallel with theoretical measurements, we are also curious whether AE~/~AR model exhibit performance superiority over the other.
+To include more model variants for inclusive conclusions, we provide performance reports of AE~/~AR in a large-scale experiment of (1) vanilla attention comparison, (2) variant attention comparison in common design space for sequential recommendation, (3) variant attention comparison in the broader Huggingface community including more advanced AE~/~AR models.

-In addition to those empirical results and theoretical analyses, we make our code and experimental scripts publicly available, along with unified evaluation environments, namely ModSAR, to support future research (a link attached to the end of abstract).
+We introduce preliminaries and overall setups in \Cref{sec: prelim and overall setup}.
+We provide three findings corresponding to the above proposed research questions in \Cref{sec: sparsity measure}, \Cref{sec: low rank approx} and \Cref{sec: emprical exp}.
+Specifically, within each finding, we provide a theoretical analysis followed by interpretation and visualization.
+Empirical performance report is discussed in \Cref{sec: emprical exp}.
+Connection between theoretical and empirical analysis is discussed in \Cref{sec: connect empirical and theory}.
+We finally discuss conclusions in \Cref{sec: conclusion}.
+In addition to theoretical and empirical results, we make our code and experimental scripts publicly available to support future research with a link attached to the end of the abstract.